 Audi RS E-Tron GT

 First launched in 2020, the Audi RS E-Tron GT received a midlife makeover in 2023, mirroring updates to the closely related Porsche Taycan.
-Highlights include a bigger 105kWh battery, faster charging (up to 320kW) and new two-chamber air suspension.
+Highlights included a bigger 105kWh battery, faster charging (up to 320kW) and new two-chamber air suspension.
 The three-tier range comprises the 680hp S E-Tron GT, 856hp RS and 925hp RS Performance.

 The RS Performance is the quickest and most powerful production car Audi has ever built, with the ability to hit 62mph in 2.5 seconds using launch control, along with a WLTP range of 364 miles.